youcan-shop/coding-challenges/Software Engineer/README.md

 - Clean commit history in git making code review easy, push progressively instead of pushing the whole project in a single commit.
 - Quality of documentation (The readme should be short and concise, like open source projects readme).

 ## Instructions
 - Put more focus on code quality and less on speed.
 - Don't hack something quickly, take your time and craft something clean, with layers and separation of concerns.
 - Write a readable and maintainable code.
 - Subscribe to the repository, so you're notified about any change performed in this test

-The goal of this test is more to evaluate the way of thinking, design and quality of code (We accept juniors and seniors).
+The goal of this test is to evaluate the way of thinking, the quality of code design, and the accuracy to read and follow instructions

+We accept juniors and seniors

 ## Questions?

-If you have any questions, ask directly in our slack, room #tech-challenge.
+If you have any questions, ask directly in our slack, room #tech-challenge or cut an email to tech-challenge@nextmedia.ma

 ## Links & resources